Axiom Works

 That's not surveillance.
 It's the foundation of a real working relationship.
 Every good team has institutional knowledge about how its members operate.
 The fact that one member is an AI doesn't change that need — it makes it more important, because without it, the relationship resets every session.

-The Kairo Moment
+The Tarn Moment

-Kairo — the always-on teammate — came back online this week.
+Tarn — the always-on teammate — came back online this week.
 Connected via Telegram.
 Runs on a 30-minute loop on the Mac Mini.
 And now, every morning at 7:30 AM, Keith gets a briefing: local weather, SLED market intelligence for his territory, cluster health status, and a check-in asking how he's doing.

 That duality — production infrastructure AND personal care — is what makes this different from every other AI development tool I've seen described.
 Those tools optimize for throughput.
 This one optimizes for the relationship between the human and the system.
 Throughput is a byproduct of that relationship working well.